nasa-jpl-memex/GeoPath-Clustering/README.md

 Currently use case number 1 has not been implemented

+#### Dataset and Schema:

 We used Apache Solr to index ads data point and segments as two separate core, you can find the shcema format for each in  https://oodt.jpl.nasa.gov/wiki/display/MEMEX/Dataset+and+Schema

+#### Installation:

-Data have been extracted from Memex HBase table (lattice_hdfs) and converted to json format to inxed to Solr.
+To run this application Solr is need.
+Data need to be extracted from lattice_hdfs and converted to json following the schema and indexed to Solr.
+You can change config.txt for Solr and Flask port and more.

+Flask, requests and ConfigParser can be installed through 'pip install'